Probing the Solar System for Dark Matter Using the Sagnac Effect: Applying the Sagnac Effect to Probing Baryonic Mass and Dark Matter in the Solar System

 The Schwarzschild metric, a solution to Einstein's field equations in vacuum, describes the spacetime around a spherically symmetric and static mass distribution, like a star or black hole.
 We will calculate the Sagnac time measured by an observer within this spacetime.
 The solution in spherical coordinates is given by \cite{carroll2019spacetime}:

 where the mass of the gravitational source, $M$, stretches time and warps radial distances due to its gravity.

 Next, we will focus on rotational motion in the equatorial plane $\theta = \pi/2$ at a constant radius $R$.
-Then we perform a metric transformation to a rotating reference frame with constant angular velocity $\omega$.
+Then, we perform a transformation in the metric to a rotating reference frame with constant angular velocity $\omega$.
 The angular displacement in this frame is given by $\phi = \phi_{0} - \omega t$.
 This transformation leads to the following form of the metric from Eq. \eqref{schw_metric}:

-where once again, the subscript 0 in the coordinate $\phi$ has been omitted.
+where, once again, the subscript 0 in the coordinate $\phi$ has been omitted.
+Notice that the spacetime is modified by centrifugal effects, represented by the terms depending on $\omega$.

 The metric components resulting from Eq. \eqref{transf_schw_metric} are as follows:

 Therefore, substituting the metric components of Eq. \eqref{compont_schw_metric} into Eq. \eqref{Sagnac_time} for the Sagnac time, we obtain

 As the mass $M$ approaches zero, Eq. \eqref{sagnac_time_schw_metric} converges to the Sagnac time in the flat spacetime described by Eq. \eqref{minkowski_metric_equa_plane}.
 Therefore, the relative deviation of the Sagnac time for the Schwarzschild metric is given by: